-Land use rights represents the right to use holiday park sites owned by the NSW Government and let to NRMA.
+Land use rights represents the right to use holiday park sites owned by the NSW Government and land at Sydney Olympic Park owned by the Sydney Olympic Park Authority.
 These assets are assessed as having a finite life and are amortised using the straight line method over a period in line with their useful lives.
-The amortisation has been recognised in the Income Statement in the line item 'amortisation and impairment'.
+The amortisation has been recognised in the Income Statement in the line item amortisation.
 If an impairment indication arises, the recoverable amount is estimated and an impairment loss is recognised to the extent that the recoverable amount is lower than the carrying amount.
-Land use rights of \$34,061,000 are carried in relation to the Holiday Parks.
+Land use rights of \$33,059,000 are carried in relation to the Holiday Parks and \$2,637,000 in relation to the parent entity's rights to land at Sydney Olympic Park.